 - long-term availability (2 months minimum)

-- unrestricted internet accesses (absolutely no firewall/proxies/censorship/ISP-injected-ads/DNS-redirection/free-cafe-wifi)
+- always-on unrestricted internet access (absolutely no firewall/proxies/censorship/ISP-injected-ads/DNS-redirection/free-cafe-wifi)

 Installing the ArchiveBot can be difficult.
+The Pipeline Install instructions are online, but are tricky.

 Since it's good enough for testing... it's good enough for installation, right?
 There must be a way to convert it into an installer script.